 Thanks to the Henry George Institute for their restructuring of this course.

-Note: In order to give proper attention to today’s international trade issues, it was necessary to move the topics in Social Problems out of Applied Economics and into the new History of Labor in America course.
+Note: In order to give proper attention to today’s international trade issues, it was necessary to move the topics in Social Problems out of Applied Economics and into the History of Labor in America course.